-Using Assistive Technology (AT) with Accessible Instructional Materials (AIM)
+Using Assistive Technology (AT) with Accessible Educational Materials (AEM)

-Using AIM with a student with a print disability nearly always requires the use of some Assistive Technology (AT) to support the student’s learning.
+Using AEM with a student with a print disability nearly always requires the use of some Assistive Technology (AT) to support the student’s learning.

 Assistive Technology is any device, piece of equipment or product that makes it easier for someone with a disability to live more independently and safely, work at a job, learn in school, get about their community or pursue play and leisure.
 AT can be custom-made or purchased commercially.